 All of our pigs are registered with the Juliana Pig Association & Registry (JPAR).

 2.10.17 Lucy gave us five new babies today!
 This is her first litter with us and we are thrilled to have five healthy cutie pies.
 Three males and two females.
-Currently contacting folks on the waiting list before announcing availability.
+All these babies will go to folks on our waiting list.

 12.30.16 Three new piglets arrived today!
 The females will go to folks on the waiting list; the male is staying here.

 11.15.16 Unfortunately Daisy's breeding this summer didn't take and she is not pregnant.
 Miele was bred in August, so fingers crossed for a December litter!